somet3000/somet3000/README.md

 ---

 My name is Karthik Guruvayurappan.
-I'm currently a rising junior at UC San Diego, double majoring in Data Science and General Biology.
+I'm currently a junior at UC San Diego, double majoring in Data Science and General Biology.

 ---